Stringy power operations in Tate K-theory: Introduction

 We proceed to study loop spaces of symmetric powers of orbifolds: If $M$ is a manifold, then a loop in $\MSn$ is given by $n$ paths in $M$ and a permutation $\sigma$, where for each $i$, the end point of the path $\gamma_i$ is the starting point of the path $\gamma_{\sigma(i)}$.
 For each $k$-cycle of $\sigma$, this produces one loop of length $k$ in $M$.
 The fact that the loop space of $\MSn$ is made up from loops in $M$ is the key argument in \cite{DMVV}.
 For the symmetric powers of a (global quotient) orbifold $M\mmod G$, a similar picture is true, but the situation is complicated by the additional action of $G$.

-In Section \ref{loop-spaces-of-symmetric-Sec}, we prove a theorem expressing the orbifold loop spaces of the symmetric powers of $M\mmod G$ in terms of the orbifold loop space of $M\mmod G$ and show that our construction is compatible with iterated symmetric powers.
-This theorem can also be found in Tamanoi's paper \cite{Tamanoi}, which was still unavailable when this paper was written.
-For trivial $G$, Lupercio, Uribe, and Xicot\'encatl have also given a proof \cite{Lupercio:Uribe:Xicotencatl:symmetric}.
-Unlike \cite{DMVV}, their motivation is to study power operations in Adem-Ruan's orbifold cohomology.
+In Section \ref{loop-spaces-of-symmetric-Sec}, we prove a theorem expressing the orbifold loop spaces of the symmetric powers of $M\mmod G$ in terms of the orbifold loop space of $M\mmod G$.
+This is a variation on Tamanoi's result, and we claim no originality.
+However, in order to introduce the notation for Section \ref{power-operations-Sec}, we give a complete proof.
+We also show that the construction is compatible with iterated symmetric powers.

 In Section \ref{power-operations-Sec}, we use the analysis of \ref{loop-spaces-of-symmetric-Sec} to define equivariant power operations in Devoto $K$-theory.
 We compute a formula for the Hecke operators associated to our power operations and conclude that the $P_n$ are elliptic.
 Interestingly, this agrees exactly with the formula for the twisted Hecke operators in generalized Moonshine found in \cite{Ganter:twistedhecke}.
 If $G$ is the trivial group, we recover the operators of \cite{Ando:poweroperations}.